MSc in Social Science - Organizational Innovation and Entrepreneurship

 Your 2nd year is completed with a master's thesis.
 You choose the topic you want to write about, which allows you to focus on a specific topic of your interest.
 Typically, you write your master's thesis with a fellow student.

-To succeed in this program, you need to be able to think critically, see what is important in a problem or case and use your knowledge for crafting creative solutions.
-Further, you will need to be an effective communicator, willing and able to take part in the collective learning processes, sharing your opinions and defending them with relevant arguments as well as writing clearly and convincingly.
+You will also need to be an effective communicator, willing and able to take part in the collective learning processes, sharing your opinions and defending them with relevant arguments as well as writing clearly and convincingly.
 A healthy dose of curiosity and a willingness to question common sense will serve you well.

 Studying in English

 If you do not have bachelor’s degree taught in English, we recommend that you read more about what to consider before applying for an English taught programme.